Majestic Wat Phra Kaew – The Sacred Temple of the Emerald Buddha

 City Pillar Shrine

-Bangkok City Pillar Shrine is an important spiritual and cultural site in the heart of Bangkok, Thailand.
+Bangkok City Pillar Shrine is an important spiritual and cultural site in the heart of Bangkok.
 It was built in the traditional Thai architectural style, with unique features of this culture.
 The entire temple is built of wood and stone, with columns and facades decorated with unique patterns.
 The most prominent feature of the temple architecture is the circular dome covering the large altar, symbolizing the home of the city’s guardian deity.

 City Pillar Shrine is considered one of the important and strictly protected spiritual relics in Thailand.
 This place has special significance for the Thai people, because this is where the flagpole, a symbol of solidarity and unity of the Thai people, is kept.
 In addition, the temple is also considered a sacred place, attracting many domestic and foreign tourists to visit and learn about the culture and religion of this country.